RaceStatsApp Review: Horse Racing Betting & Analytics App

 There are so many ways that this tool can be used to find profitable bets and even better, if you manage to filter the data to find a system that looks profitable for the day, you can automate it.

-The AutoBet tool can pull what you have found from Bet Finder to place bets for you for the rest of the day.
+The AutoBet tool can automatically pull potential targets you've identified in Bet Finder and place bets for you for the rest of the day.

 In-Running Data

-Since completing our review, RaceStatsApp have added an IR (in-running) tab to Bet Finder, to help source out profitable races based on their in-play data.
-The IR data is also displayed on the sandwich bar, so you can instantly see it race-to-race.
+Since my review, they've added an IR (in-running) tab to Bet Finder, which helps identify profitable races using in-play data.
+The IR data is also displayed on the sandwich bar, allowing you to quickly view it on a race-to-race basis.

 Mike put together a new video to show how it all works and gives an example of a race that he played in real life.